WHAT IS A MENTOR?

 See more here.

 IDP Mentors must sign off on their intern’s reporting forms to verify that the intern earns the credit they submit.
-IDP Mentors are also responsible for suggesting supplementary education activities; conferring, if necessary, with their intern’s supervisor; and providing guidance to enhance their intern’s professional growth.
-In order to fulfill these roles, the mentor should be familiar with state licensure requirements and the current NCARB IDP Guidelines, and should meet regularly with their intern’s at least quarterly.
+AXP Mentors are also responsible for suggesting supplementary education activities; conferring, if necessary, with their intern’s supervisor; and providing guidance to enhance their intern’s professional growth.
+In order to fulfill these roles, the mentor should be familiar with state licensure requirements and the current NCARB AXP Guidelines, and should meet regularly with their intern’s at least quarterly.
 Mentors and interns can engage in a mentoring relationship in-person, via the internet or via phone.

 SUPERVISORS AS MENTORS

 Often, interns ask their supervisor to be their mentor.
-According the NCARB IDP Guidelines, a supervisor may be a mentor, but it is not the best scenario for the intern.
+According to the NCARB AXP Guidelines, a supervisor may be a mentor, but it is not the best scenario for the intern.
 Ideally, the mentor will work in a separate firm from the intern in order to remain objective and offer more diversity to the intern’s training experience.
 A mentor does not need to be located near their intern but must be familiar with the state board’s licensing requirements where their intern is located.